 Read more about American History in a Box for various grade levels.

-- American History in a Box Level I (Kindergarten-Grade 1)
+- American History in a Box Level A(Kindergarten-Grade 1: famous people, symbols, holidays, and geography)

-- American History in a Box Level II (Grades 2-3)
+- American History in a Box Level E (Grades 4-5: major concepts and events)

-- American History in a Box Level III (Grades 4-5)
+- American History in a Box Level F (Grades 6-8: major concepts and events)

-- American History in a Box Level IV (Grades 6-8)
+- American History in a Box Level G (Grades 7-9: major events with a focus on writing)

 - American History in a Box Sports Edition (Grades 4-8)